emzarts/phased-native/README.md

 * save high score
 * possbly lose points for hitting not gray tiles
 * maybe have a life system
+* try to remember the different game modes

 ## The Original Phased